-Record decision making and action taken in the learner's child
+Record decision making and action taken in the learner's child protection/safeguarding file

-Review and request further support (if necessary) Why are you concerned?
+Review and request further support (if necessary)

+Why are you concerned?

 - For example

-- Something a child has said e.g. allegation of harm
+- o Something a child has said e.g. allegation of harm

-- Child's appearance may include unexplained marks as well as dress
+- o Child's appearance may include unexplained marks as well as dress

 - Behaviour change

 - Witnessed concerning behaviour